2 Ways to Delete App Leftover Files on Mac

 - /Library/Saved Application State

-Quickly Delete Leftovers of Uninstalled Apps on Mac
+How to Quickly Delete Leftover Files of Uninstalled Apps on Mac

-Related Article: 4 Proven Ways to Permanently Delete Files on macOS
+Related Article: 4 Proven Ways to Permanently Delete Files on Mac

 The Bottom Line

-That's all for how to remove leftovers of uninstalled apps on Mac.
+That's how to remove the files remaining after uninstalling a program on Mac.
 Which method do you want to try first?